allvpv/philosophical-education/README.md

 docker-compose up --build
 ```

+Because Strapi is a bloatware, installing all NPM dependencies and building
+the website and backend can take around 20 minutes.

-Configure a reverse proxy to expose port 8080 to the address specified in
+Once all containers are up, configure a reverse proxy to expose port 8080 to
-`WEBSITE_MAIN_URL`.
+the address specified in `WEBSITE_MAIN_URL`.